Paragliding: Forward launch

-It is often easier, because the pilot only has to run forward, but the pilot cannot see his wing until it is above him, where he has to check it in a very short time for correct inflation and untangled lines before the launch.
+It is often easier, because the pilot only has to run forward, but the pilot cannot see their wing until it is above them, where they have to check it in a very short time for correct inflation and untangled lines before the launch.

 Reverse launch

 In higher winds, a reverse launch is used, with the pilot facing the wing to bring it up into a flying position, then turning around under the wing and running to complete the launch.

 Reverse launches have a number of advantages over a forward launch.
 It is more straightforward to inspect the wing and check if the lines are free as it leaves the ground.
 In the presence of wind, the pilot can be tugged toward the wing, and facing the wing makes it easier to resist this force and safer in case the pilot slips (as opposed to being dragged backwards).
-However, the movement pattern is more complex than forward launch, and the pilot has to hold the brakes in a correct way and turn to the correct side so he does not tangle the lines.
+However, the movement pattern is more complex than forward launch, and the pilot has to hold the brakes in a correct way and turn to the correct side so the lines are not tangled.
 These launches are normally attempted with a reasonable wind speed, making the ground speed required to pressurise the wing much lower.